crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 - Don't buy rounds for random people in the bar.
 - Don't buy anything you don't have 2 or more use cases for.

 And so on, I hope you get the point.
-I will leave this section with a quote by Will Rogers, "Too many people spend money they haven't earned to buy things they don't want to impress people they don't like".
+I will leave this section with a quote by Will Rogers, "Too many people spend money they haven't earned, to buy things they don't want, to impress people they don't like".

 ## The Beginner Road Map